CakeDC/cakephp-api/docs/Documentation/overview.md

 Crud service defines actions and parameters for RESTful crud API.

-Nested Crud service gentting parent params from routing system and if it is presents loads Nested extension for all actions.
+Nested Crud service getting parent params from routing system and if it is presents loads Nested extension for all actions.

-Fallback service is default implemeention of Nested Crud that defines routes for 1-level deep nesting.
+Fallback service is default the implementation of Nested Crud that defines routes for 1-level deep nesting.

 Crud actions define some events that depend on the type of action and more details could be checked in documentation.